Frequently Asked Questions

 How is MCAD information impacting faculty decisions about the way they teach their courses?
 Some faculty members are diversifying their course readings to more closely match the demographics of their enrolled student population.
 Other faculty are using the data to develop strategies to support groups of students who are not performing as well in their courses.
 Some instructors use the tool to help monitor instructional trends in their courses.
 We look forward to seeing what other ways that UNC instructors utilize this information.

-What course sections of mine will be available?
-Only undergraduate courses with enrollments of 10 or more students taught during the Fall and Spring term are included.
-Courses meeting these requirements dating back to Fall 2010 are included.
+Which of my course sections will be available in MCAD?
+Both undergraduate and graduate courses with enrollments of 10 or more students are included.
+Courses meeting these requirements dating back ten years are included.

 How often will course data be updated?

-Course data is released about 30 days after the end of each fall and spring semester.
+Course data is updated shortly after the end of each term.

 If you find that you would like to access additional data beyond that made available in the Dashboard, it is likely a sign that you’re getting into more in-depth research.
 We recommend at this point that you contact the Office of Institutional Research and Assessment (email@example.com) to learn more.